Falls Prevention, Improve Your Balance with These Simple Yoga Exercises

 Maintain as much straightness as possible in the rear leg.
 Drop the back knee on the floor if necessary, or grab a nearby chair.
 Place your hands on your hips.
 To keep your core steady, pull your belly button in toward your spine.

-Without moving your upper body, step forward with your rear foot to your standing posture and repeat on the other side after 30 to 45 seconds in the pose.
+Without moving your upper body, step forward with your rear foot to your standing posture and repeat on the other side after 30 to 45 seconds in the pose. at the end this exercise can Falls prevention of Alzheimer.

 Exercise 3: Chair Pose